mpasovic/majapasovic.org/_posts/2015-10-18-feminism-in-the-disguise-of-a-vampire-a-young-woman-unveils-the-real-horrors-of-bad-city.md

 ---
 published: true
 layout: post
-title: "Feminism in the Disguise of a Vampire: A Young Woman Unveils the Real Horrors of \"Bad City\""
+title: "Feminism in the Disguise of a Vampire: Uncovering the Real Horrors of \"Bad City\""
 ---